 - 1. Click Project Admin in the project navigation bar. - 2.
 On the Project Settings page, click Permissions. - 3.
-Click the role whose access to source code you want to control.

-- 4. On the Edit Role page, click Source Code. - 5.
-Under Repository Permissions, select a repository in the project and specify this role's access to the repository as a whole. - To block users with this role from seeing this repository at all, select No Access. - To allow users with this role to see everything in the repository but not commit to it, select View Only. - To allow users with this role to commit to any path in the repository, select View and Commit. - 6.
-If you want to control access to a specific path within the repository for users with this role, select Path-based Permissions. - a) Click Add. - b) Specify a path in the repository. - Tip: The path does not have to exist when you specify it.
-You can set a permission for a path that may be created later. - c) Select No Access, View Only, or View and Commit for this path.
+Click the role whose access to source code you want to control. - Tip: If the appropriate role does not exist, you must create it first.
+See Create a role on page 114. - 4.
+On the Edit Role page, click Source Code. - 5.
+Under Repository Permissions, select a repository in the project and specify this role's access to the repository as a whole. - To block users with this role from seeing this repository at all, select No Access. - To allow users with this role to see everything in the repository but not commit to it, select View Only. - To allow users with this role to commit to any path in the repository, select View and Commit. - If you want to control access to a specific path within the repository for users with this role, select Path-based Permissions. - a) Click Add. - b) Specify a path in the repository.

+Tip: The path does not have to exist when you specify it.
+You can set a permission for a path that may be created later.

+c) Select No Access, View Only, or View and Commit for this path.

 - If none of the available permissions (View Only, View and Commit, or Path-based Permissions) is selected for any repository, and none of the options under Source Code Permissions is selected, users with this role do not see the Source Code toolbar button. - If two paths have different permissions, the permissions on the lower-level path take effect.
 For example, consider a role that has "No Access" set for the path /branches/version3/users, but has "View and Commit" access to /branches/version3/users/vijay.
-Users with this role can: - Check code in and out of the vijay directory. - Click down through all the directories in that path, including users.
+Users with this role can:

+- Check code in and out of the vijay directory. - Click down through all the directories in that path, including users.